 Skip to contents

-Summarises the Rotemberg-weight diagnostic in the spirit of Goldsmith-Pinkham, Sorkin & Swift (2020): the top-weight shocks, the largest single weight, the correlation of the weights with the just-identified estimates and first-stage F, and — if `covariates` are supplied — the correlation between each shock's Rotemberg weight and its exposure-weighted average of unit observables (do high-weight shocks load on systematically different places?).
+Summarises the Rotemberg-weight diagnostic in the spirit of Goldsmith-Pinkham, Sorkin & Swift (2020): the top-weight share instruments, the largest single weight, the correlation of the weights with the just-identified estimates and first-stage F, and — if `covariates` are supplied — the correlation between each share instrument's Rotemberg weight and its exposure-weighted average of unit observables (do the high-weight share instruments load on systematically different places?).

 Usage